RESTORATION, THE PRESERVATION OF HERITAGE

 After this crucial step, the watchmakers evaluate the scope of the work to be done and prepare a quote for restoration.
 Once the quote is accepted, they go in search of replacement components within the manufacture’s stocks and if that fails, the defective component is remade identically.
 For this, the Atelier can also call on the Master Jewelers, Guillocheurs and Gemsetters of the Maison.

-Within the Restoration workshop, there are unavoidable constraints: working with the materials of the time, reproducing the finishes of the time, all with the machines and tools of the time.
+Within the Restoration workshop, there are unavoidable constraints.
 Although we have a workshop equipped with the latest-generation machines, certain work can only be carried out using 19th century tools, such as the fixed chisel or the rounding-up machine.
 These machines are indispensable and fully adapted to restoration work.
 Among the restoration watchmakers, two are specialized in pivoting and setting, which are two specific details that require the utmost precision and dexterity to breathe new life into the watches that pass through their hands.